fboglind/lis070-su-admin-project/README.md

 ## Note

-- Data will be made available alsewhere (Zenodo or Kaggle)
+- Data will be made available elsewhere (Zenodo or Kaggle)
 - Project is still ongoing and will be updated continously